okdiplodok/Annotator-instructions/Video_subs.md

 <ul>
 	<li>Make sure to watch the whole fragment and read the whole text before answering! </li>
-	<li>If and only if you cannot assign one of the given labels or when the video fragment is very confusing, then use the option "I can't decide".&nbsp;</li>
+	<li>If and only if you cannot assign one of the given labels or when the fragment is very confusing, then use the option "I can't decide".&nbsp;</li>
 	<li>Do not overthink it: do not spend minutes on assessing the fragment after watching.&nbsp;</li>
 	<li>If you have any comments on a particular video fragment that you think I will need for my analysis (i.e. there is a noise in the data that I didn't mention in the questionnaire, there is a systematic noise in your batch and etc.), then feel free to write them down in the comment section.&nbsp;</li>
 	<li>If you want to quit before your batch is complete, you can do it by clicking on the :house: button.
 Your answers will still be registered.</li>